ArnulfoVargas/Template-Go-Echo-HTMX/README.md

 # Template Go-Echo-HTMX-Tailwind

-Foobar is a Python library for dealing with word pluralization.
+This template is made to start a project with a structure based on Echo, Templ, HTMX and TailwindCSS.

 ## Installation